nickappleton/ejson/README.md

 * dictionaries
 * lists
 * strings
-* number
+* real numbers
 * null
 * booleans (true/false)
+* integers
 * functions

 All expressions evaluate to one of these types.
 The first six of these types correspond to the regular JSON types.
-Because all EJSON documents must expand to something that can be represented using regular JSON, the main document expression must not expand to a function type.
+Integers will automatically be promoted to reals.
+The main document expression must not expand to a function type.

     expression = identifier
         | "(", expression, ")"